skuttleman/sinatra-socket-simulator/README.md

 {"messages":[]}
 ```

-Send a post request to broadcast a socket to all clients
+Send a post request to broadcast a message to all websocket connections.

 ```bash
 $ curl -X 'POST' http://localhost:4444/messages --data-raw '{"broadcast":"message"}'
 {"a":"ok"}
 ```

-You should see the MessageEvent logged in Chrome's console (for every tab you have connected via socket).
+You should see the MessageEvent logged in Chrome's console (for every tab you have connected via websocket).